gnembon/fabric-carpet/docs/scarpet/language/SystemFunctions.md

 map(range(10), str('%.1f',rand(_))) => [0.0, 0.4, 0.6, 1.9, 2.8, 3.8, 5.3, 2.2, 1.6, 5.6]
 </pre>

+## `reset_seed(seed)`

+Resets the sequence of the randomizer used by `rand` for this seed to its initial state.
+Returns a boolean value indicating if the given seed has been used or not.

 ### `perlin(x), perlin(x, y), perlin(x, y, z), perlin(x, y, z, seed)`

 returns a noise value from `0.0` to `1.0` (roughly) for 1, 2 or 3 dimensional coordinate.
 The default seed it samples